pypa/pip/docs/html/user_guide.rst

 compatible versions.

-If you'd prefer not to wait, you can interrupt pip (ctrl and c) and use constraints to reduce the number of package versions it tries.
+If you'd prefer not to wait, you can interrupt pip (ctrl and c) and use :ref:`Constraints Files`: to reduce the number of package versions it tries.

 .. _2-reduce-the-versions-of-the-backtracking-package: